linuxdeepin/deepin-album/assets/deepin-album/album/en_US/album.md

 1. In the search box on top of the Album interface, click ![search](../common/search.svg) to enter keywords.
 2. Press the **Enter** key on the keyboard to locate the photos quickly.
-   - When there is information matched, a search result list will be displayed on the interface.
-   - When there is no information matched, **No search results** will be displayed on the interface.

 ### View Photos